evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

   </trans-unit>
   ```

-## Importing traslation into the project
+## Importing traslation back into the project

 Use `Editor` > `Import Localizations...` menu and shoose the `jp.xliff` file.